COVID-19 vaccination begins for Monroe County EMS workers

+The process is all happening at one designated site run through Monroe County.

-One EMS operation in Webster said there’s been a lot of anticipation leading up to this day.
-Ahmed Mustafa, president of Webster EMS and North East Quadrant Advanced Life Support says it’s very important the EMS community gets vaccinated ASAP – as they’re in close quarters with known positive cases, daily.
+Ahmed Mustafa, president of Webster EMS and North East Quadrant Advanced Life Support, says it’s critical the EMS community gets vaccinated as soon as possible — as they’re in close quarters with known positive cases, daily.

 He says in Monroe County, over 100,000 patients are moved in ambulances, from agencies all over.
 Mustafa says right now – none of his staff can afford to get sick.